 “The Outdoor Recreation Economy Report” is a survey of the economic benefits of the outdoor recreation industry, including both outdoor product sales and associated travel and tourism spending.
-First released a decade ago, this tool has been OIA’s most effective, visible and durable research report leading to a fundamental shift in how our industry’s policy issues are perceived and addressed in Washington, D.C., and in capitals across the nation.
+First released over a decade ago, this tool has been OIA’s most effective, visible and durable research report leading to a fundamental shift in how our industry’s policy issues are perceived and addressed in Washington, D.C., and in capitals across the nation.

-In 2017, OIA will release an updated report that will further demonstrate the breadth and the sustained economic contribution of the outdoor industry.
-This updated version will include national, state and congressional district information on consumer spending, direct employment, wages and tax revenue.
+OIA released an updated report in 2017 that further demonstrates the breadth and the sustained economic contribution of the outdoor industry.
+This updated version includes national, state and congressional district information on consumer spending, direct employment, wages and tax revenue.
 OIA and our members will use this tool to elevate our standing as a critical American industry and to advocate on the policy priorities to help us thrive.

 Outdoor Industry Association Political Action Committee (OIAPAC)

 Outdoor Industry Association utilizes a nonpartisan political action committee to support policymakers and candidates for office who demonstrate their commitment to the outdoor industry by sponsoring legislation and who regularly consult with industry executives or advance industry-friendly policy proposals.

 Contributions to OIAPAC are distributed to candidates after receiving substantial input from donors, a thorough and careful review by OIA staff and approval from an oversight board of industry executives.
 OIAPAC is one of the most powerful tools the outdoor industry has to support and promote our policies at home and in Washington, D.C.
 In 2017, OIAPAC will build on our recent success to ensure outdoor industry issues receive due support in the next election cycle.